Midwife in the Tire Swing

 “Surprisingly, most.
 Is the wreath to be a crown?
 For you?
 Me?”

-“For me, Empress of Tarot.
+“For me.
 I will make you a wreath too, Chicken Wizard.”

 “After this day’s good work—the chicken and all—I will deserve a wreath, a bit of premature funeral greenery.
 Don’t tell Sarah.
 She is possessive of her crafts projects.
-I shall tell you a Cat’s-tale, O Empress.
-My wife.
-No, she is not crazy.
+I shall tell you a Cat’s-tale.
+My wife, no, she is not crazy.
 She has been blessed.
-While the world plummets along beside her, sure of its own destiny, she waffles in the gardens of forgetfulness.
+While the world plummets along beside her, sure of its own destiny, she dithers in the gardens of oblivion.
 Catherine, my widow-yet-to-be, rides the hag.”

 “Hag-ridden.
 That is a phrase I have heard, but I don’t know what it means.”
 Finished with her wreath-making, she passed Lucy her hand rolled cigarette.
 “Want a toke?”